Move 3 matchsticks to make 4 squares from the 5 squares puzzle figure

-The stick puzzle
+The 5 squares matchstick puzzle

 Part II: How many unique solutions can you find?